About

 About Me

 My name is Nicole but most people call me Coco and I am the creator of My Cup of Coco (Previously Practical Mama Wellness).
-I created this company with the hopes of bringing functional medicine, sustainability, nutrition, and practicality into the home of every family.
+I created this company with the hopes of bringing functional medicine, sustainability, Farm to Table nutrition, and practicality into the home of every family.

 Personally, I am a wife and mom.
 I am passionate about my faith and iced coffee.
 I also consider myself to be a glitter enthusiast (and sometimes a comedian).